lowderchris/setup-OS/README.md

 In addition, I often find myself in a caffeine induced trance when coding, and sometimes the keyboard can feel a bit slow when jumping around quickly in text on the command line.
 To speed this up a bit, access the Key repeat and delay settings under Settings > Keyboard.

+Perhaps a personal preference, but I enjoy having my virtual desktops staying put, and not being automagically rearranged on the whims of the OS.
+Under Settings > Mission Control this option to rearrange spaces on recent use can be disabled.

 This might be a bit of a controversial move, but with the looming disappearance of the physical ESC key, I prefer some keyboard remapping.
 What other key might have outlived it's usefulness in this modern age?
 I'm looking at you, CAPSLOCK.
 Under Settings > Keyboard, continue to the Modifier Keys section under the Keyboard tab.
 From there the CAPSLOCK key can be given new life, as a much more useful ESC key.
 This take a little bit of muscle memory to adapt, but as a VIM user my pinky finger appreciates the much simpler reach.

 ### Terminal